1truong9song9hiep8/journey-to-the-west/chapter-13.md

 my way, I shall ever be grateful for such kindness."
 Boqin and his mother and wife had little alternative but hastily to prepare some biscuits from unrefined flour, which Tripitaka was glad to accept.
 Boqin was told to escort him as far as possible.
-Obeying his mother‟s bidding, the Guardian also ordered several houseboys to join them, each bringing hunting equipment and weapons.
+Obeying his mother"s bidding, the Guardian also ordered several houseboys to join them, each bringing hunting equipment and weapons.
 They walked to the main road, and there seemed to be no end to the scenic splendor of the mountains and peaks.